6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint/README.md

 - Adding support for Discord commands, opening up new possibilities to access specific functionality of the bot powered by the underlying LLM.
 - Making the bot more command-aware and able to perform server admin operations for you, recognizing who's an admin and who's not.
 - Removing hard-coded admin credentials, to allow for flexible admin management.
+- Streaming responses back to the users by editing the message it's sending as new chunks come back from the api call, taking advantage of the async support throughout the project.
+- Integrating Langchain more deeply into the bot's functionality to leverage the massive capabilities of that project.

-Feel free to explore the codebase and modify it as per your requirements.
-You can experiment with different configurations, language models, and other settings to create the perfect bot for your Discord community.
-This bot offers an excellent opportunity to leverage state-of-the-art AI language models to create a unique and dynamic user experience on your Discord server.
+This bot offers an excellent opportunity to leverage state-of-the-art AI language models and other technologies to create a unique and dynamic user experience on your Discord server.
+With the planned changes, it will become even more powerful and flexible, providing you with enhanced control and customization options.

 ## Setup Instructions